Troubleshooting guide

 HTTP Error 403: Forbidden

 Update yt-dlp first.
-If that does not fix it, try cookies or site-specific auth.
+If that does not fix it, clear the cache and try cookies.
 Old extractor logic breaks often.

 Requested format is not available